boycetsang/LogicCreator/README.md

 You can then change a few things before launching the optimizer.
 You will see backtesting runs as extra directory in the current location.

 ## Cross-validating optimized strategy
-THe optimizer can almost always find good in-sample solution - that's why it is a good idea to use a different dataset (e.g. different date range) to challenge the selected strategy.
+The optimizer can almost always find good in-sample solution - that's why it is a good idea to use a different dataset (e.g. different date range) to challenge the selected strategy.
 This can be done by the same script, but using the verification option in command line menu.